wrightaprilm/SSB2020RevClassroom/ConstructGraphicalModels.md

 > _Practice Exercise_
 >
 > Use the skills we practiced above to construct a model of Normal distribution, which has two parameters: mean and sd (standard deviation).
+You can use the image below for guidance.
 >
 > (1) Start by drawing n values from a Normal distribution with a particular mean and sd using: rnorm(n,mean,sd) and saving them in a variable called data.
 >
 > (2) Now, create a set of Normal distributions with shared, but unknown, mean and sd.
 For now, use a uniform distribution - dnUnif(min,max) - to specify your prior distributions for the mean and standard deviation.
 Be sure to create each Normal distribution and clamp a value using a for loop (plate).
 >
 > (3) Print out the current values for mean and sd.
 What are they?
-Now, print out their probability densities for your Normal distributions.
-Do these make sense given the data?
+Now, print out the likelihoods for each of the n Normal distributions.
+Do these likelihoods make sense given the clamped values, and the current mean and sd?
+(HINT: values further from the mean should have lower likelihood, especially if the standard deviation is small.)

+NORMAL MODEL IMAGE

 ## Performing Bayesian Inference